Waxing Gibbous on

 Moon before ascending node

-6 days after descending node on 7 January 2090 at 17:09 in ♓ Pisces.
-The Moon is located south of the ecliptic over the following 6 days, until the lunar orbit crosses from South to North in ascending node on 20 January 2090 at 12:25 in ♎ Libra.
+6 days after descending node on 7 January 2090 at 17:09 in ♓ Pisces the Moon is positioned south of the ecliptic over the following 6 days until the lunar crosses the ecliptic again from South to North in ascending node on 20 January 2090 at 12:25 in ♎ Libra.

 Moon at northern standstill

 At 07:41 the Moon is meeting its standstill point to reach North declination of ∠18.390°.
-Over the next 12 days the lunar orbit is going to extend southward to face maximum declination of ∠-18.339° at the point of next standstill in ♐ Sagittarius on 27 January 2090 at 04:34.
+Over the upcoming 12 days the lunar orbit is going to tilt southward to face maximum declination of ∠-18.339° at the point of next southern standstill in ♐ Sagittarius on 27 January 2090 at 04:34.

 Syzygy in 1 day